 The Innovation Forum consists of a competition piece in which participants present their research in a three-minute “elevator pitch” presentation to the audience and a panel of judges.
 Audience members include angel investors, venture capitalists, students, faculty, staff, and members of the Princeton area entrepreneurial community.

-Following the presentations, a poster session and networking reception are held to allow participants to further discuss and demonstrate their research.
+Following the presentations, a networking reception is held to allow participants to further discuss and demonstrate their research.
 Prize money totaling $30,000 is awarded to the top three entries.
-To learn more about the Forum's judging process and the judges, please click here.

 Learn more about our nine presenters.